ParubokMotorniy/WoodsRPG/README.md

 # WoodsRPG🌲⚔
 Two-level RPG with detailed scenes and dynamic combat system along with AI-basics.

-The list of all ***traits and features*** of this game is quite long, but here are some of them:
+Here are some of the features of the game:
- - plausible AI
+ - plausible AI.
+In other words, the enemies follow different behaviour patterns and are controlled by the game.
  - UI
  - game data saving
  - character progression